@chronark

 The fastest route is simple: upload the image you already want to use, frame it for tiny-size readability, then export the correct format for the destination.

 Readable reactions survive size pressure.
-These previews show the same idea across Twitch and chat-platform export targets.
+These previews show the same idea across Twitch and chat-chat app download targets.

 28 px is the real stress test for facial details.